numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Additional Information
 ^^^^^^^^^^^^^^^^^^^^^^

-In addition to the below more detailed methods, the following general information is currently provided and will be defined on the class:
+In addition to the more detailed methods below, the following general information is currently provided and will be defined on the class:

 * ``cls.parametric`` (see also `NEP 40 <NEP40>`_):

   * This flag is mainly to simplify DType and casting creation and allow for performance tweaks.
-  * DTypes which are not parametric, must define a canonical dtype instance which should be a singleton.
+  * DTypes which are not parametric must define a canonical dtype instance which should be a singleton.
   * Parametric dtypes require some additional methods (below).
-  * A can additionally create a ``ParametricDType`` class for this purpose, although for the C-side API a flag seems simpler.
+  * One can alternatively create a ``ParametricDType`` class for this purpose, although for the C-side API a flag seems simpler.

 * ``self.canonical`` method (Alternative: new instance attribute)

-  * Instead of byteorder, we may want an ``canonical`` flag (reusing the ISNBO flag – "is native byte order" seems possible here), this flag signals that the data is stored in the default/canonical way.
+  * Instead of byteorder, we may want an ``canonical`` flag (reusing the ISNBO flag – "is native byte order" seems possible here).
+    This flag signals that the data are stored in the default/canonical way.
     In practice this is always an NBO check, but generalization should be possible.
     A potential use case is a complex-conjugated instance of Complex which stores ``real - imag`` instead of ``real + imag`` and is thus not